AlexFue/Interview-Practice-Problems/README.md

 ### Installing

-You can looking through the folders individually to find problems or just clone this repository to your terminal if you like.
+You can look through the folders individually to find problems or just clone this repository to your terminal if you like.

 ## Authors